Advanced Guide: Authoring Plugins

 - Render Lifecycle:

 onBeforePageRender(data): Called right before a specific page's HTML is compiled.
 Useful for modifying the raw document data before rendering.
-Note: Mutate the passed context objects directly by reference rather than returning new objects to avoid merge conflicts with other plugins.onAfterPageRender(data): Called immediately after a specific page's HTML is compiled.
+Note: Inside plugin hooks, the Coralite instance is bound tothis.onAfterPageRender(data): Called immediately after a specific page's HTML is compiled.

 - Build Lifecycle: